Jessica-ovabor/Jessica-ovabor/README.md

   Hello and Welcome! 👋🏾
 </h1>

-I'm a friendly Software Engineer,Writer and Designer while studying at AltSchool Africa.
-I'm passionate about learning, teaching, web development, discovering & solving problems (in communication, tech and health), creating & maintaining healthy connections, and having a positive impact.
+I'm a friendly software engineer, technical writer, and product designer currently studying computer science at Ambrose Alli University.
+My passion lies in the exciting field of computational biology and medicine, and I strive to learn, grow, and solve problems in this space.
+I also enjoy teaching, creating and maintaining meaningful connections, and making a positive impact in everything I do.

 **Here's a quick summary about me**: